m00nlight/m00nlight.github.io/_posts/2018-11-18-prolog-clpfd-solve-killer-sudoku-and-greater-killer-sudoku.md

 how well the solver can tackle the problems.

-For the problem from wiki, it solve the problem instantly, but for some harder problems, it may take minitues even hours to solve.
+For the problem from wiki, it solve the problem instantly, but for some harder problems, it may take minutes even hours to solve.

 ```prolog
 ?- problem(wiki, Rows, Splits, Sums), killer_sudoku(Rows, Splits, Sums),